Delegating a Mailbox or a Folder Using Exchange Mailbox

 Applies to: User Mailbox, Journal Mailbox, Office 365 Mailbox

-Administrators can delegate a mailbox or a folder to users, user groups, or email addresses using the Command Center.
+Administrators and master users can delegate a mailbox or a folder to users, user groups, or email addresses.

 - From the navigation pane, go to Protect > Applications > Exchange.

 The Exchange page appears.

 - Click the Exchange client that contains the mailbox or folder that you want to delegate.

 The Delegate dialog box appears.

 - Expand Create new delegation.

-- Delegate either the entire mailbox or only some folders in the mailbox as follows:
+- For Delegate folder, specify whether to delegate the entire mailbox or only some folders:

 - To delegate the entire mailbox, select the Entire mailbox check box, and then click Submit.

-- To delegate only some folders, complete the following steps:
+- To delegate only some folders, clear the Entire mailbox checkbox, and then select the folders to delegate.

 - Click Submit.

 - Administrators can check the mailbox delegate history and all the available delegate operations for that mailbox by selecting the mailbox, and then clicking the action button .

 - Under the Delegated Mail section, the users to whom the mailbox or folder is delegated can see the mailbox or the folder, and information such as Display Name.
 The users cannot delegate or delete these folders or mailboxes.
 They can only preview, view, download, reply to, or forward the emails.